Monkbreh/MHGU-HD-Project/README.md

-Special thanks to Discord user Luckyguess for his amazing Arc tool and his suggestions, if you want a haseless installion for my UI mod check out this installer he made  https://github.com/Luckyguess-0/MHGU-HD-Editor/releases/tag/Release
+Special thanks to Discord user Luckyguess for his amazing Arc tool and his suggestions :D, if you want to customize which part of my UI mod you want check out this editor he made https://github.com/Luckyguess-0/MHGU-HD-Editor/releases/tag/Release

 Also Kuriimu2 devs for the toolkit and Discord user karen4492 for the HD maps.
 (Also capcom i suppose)